Averie Collins: Club career

-Washington Spirit (2020–2022)

 Collins was selected by the Washington Spirit with the club's second-round, No. 17 overall pick of the 2020 NWSL College Draft.
 Washington had acquired that pick through a blockbuster trade with Sky Blue FC that sent Mallory Pugh to the New Jersey side in exchange for Sky Blue's 4th, 13th, and 17th overall picks in the 2020 draft and the club's natural 1st round pick in the 2021 NWSL Draft.

-Collins made her professional debut in the Spirit's first game of 2020 NWSL Challenge Cup on June 27, 2020 against the Chicago Red Stars.
-Collins came on as a substitute for the final four minutes and came close to converting Dorian Bailey's cross but Chicago goalkeeper Alyssa Naeher pushed Collins' header over the crossbar.
+She made her professional debut in the Spirit's first game of 2020 NWSL Challenge Cup on June 27, 2020 against the Chicago Red Stars, coming on as a substitute for the final four minutes and came close to converting a cross from Dorian Bailey.
 She started for the Spirit against Portland on July 6 and played the first half of the team's 1–1 draw.
-Collins came on as a substitute in the Spirit's final game of the Challenge Cup and made two substitute appearances in the four-game NWSL Fall Series.
+Collins then came on as a substitute in the Spirit's final game of the Challenge Cup and made two substitute appearances in the four-game NWSL Fall Series.
 Overall, she played in 5 of the Spirit's 9 games of the abbreviated 2020 season.

 Collins suffered a season-ending anterior cruciate ligament (ACL) injury during a voluntary workout ahead of the Spirit's 2021 preseason.
 The injury was the result of a non-contact incident that occurred while Collins was playing in a 2v2 game with teammates.
 Collins underwent surgery on February 3, 2021.
+She later retired from professional soccer due to the injury.